Redislabs-Solution-Architects/redis-aws-bedrock-workshop/README.md

 ## ⚠️ Cautionary Advice

-- **Not for Local Use**: This Colab-centric project isn't configured for local environments.
-Running it outside Colab requires a different setup.
+- **Not for Local Use**: This project isn't configured for local environments.
+Running it outside of Jupyter Notebook or Google Colab requires a different setup.
-- **Temporary Workspace**: Colab doesn't save your work indefinitely.
-Download your notebooks or save them to Google Drive to avoid losing progress.
+- **Temporary Workspace**: This doesn't save your work indefinitely.
+Download your notebooks to avoid losing progress.
-- **Idle Disconnections**: Extended inactivity in Colab can disconnect the runtime, potentially resulting in work loss.
+- **Idle Disconnections**: Extended inactivity in Jupyter Notebook can disconnect the runtime, potentially resulting in work loss.
 Regular saving is your friend!